 Dava Sobel – Longitude

 I only wanted two things in San Francisco a few weeks ago.
 Coffee.
 And a plug.
 I had flown out to the city by the bay to host a dinner.
 It was a grand evening, but after a long day of travel, I wanted nothing more than to go to my hotel and sleep.
 I didn’t plug in my computer or my iPhone, so when I settled in for an espresso at Sightglass Coffee the next morning, I started to do “the walk.”
 You know the one.
 The one where you wander around, looking at walls, under tables, usually about a foot up, and look for outlets, plugs.
 Not.
 A. One.
 So, I asked the staff.
 “Nope.
 We don’t have plugs.
 Or wifi.”
 At this point, I thought, well, that might just be a Sightglass thing, so being a coffee lover, I packed up my things to find a new space.
-And plug.
+And a plug.

 The last time I wrote on the notion of Embracing Uncertainty was at the start of 2016.
-Unpacking the concept shared by Brené Brown.
-We were a few months into the second year since Maureen’s passing, caused by the progression of her breast cancer.
-After almost 10 years with the disease, it had “snuck out,” metastasized, and reached the lining of her lungs, causing fluid to build up.
-As I wrote in the Love of My Life last November in a post on Tzedakah – Being Kind, having just read Promise Me by Nancy Brinker, Maureen passed for the same reason as Susan G. Komen.
+Unpacking a concept shared by Brené Brown.
+We were a few months into the second year following Maureen’s passing, caused by the progression of her breast cancer.
+After almost 10 years with the disease, it had “snuck out,” metastasized, and had reached the lining of her lungs, causing fluid to build up.
+As I wrote in the Love of My Life last November in a post on Tzedakah – Being Kind (having just read Promise Me by Nancy Brinker), Maureen passed for the same reason as Susan G. Komen.
 Metastatic pleural effusions.
-At the start of 2016, while Maureen and my kids were still on break over the holidays, we went to Lost Maples, west of San Antonio, for a hike.
+At the start of 2016, while “our” kids were still on break over the holidays, we went to Lost Maples, west of San Antonio, for a hike.
 The picture in my post shows Maureen’s hiking boots at the trailhead.
 She loved this hike.
 This place.
 We had hiked there together before, as a family.
 However, this hike was different.
 There were only four of us on the trail.
 Of course, we knew that Maureen’s #wingprints were all around us.
 I closed that post with these words, “I will continue to write as I move down this uncharted trail.”
 Although I left Maureen’s boots there that day, she is always with us, and she was with me as events unfolded on Folsom that beautiful afternoon.
 Even though we always want to know where we are going, we have to get lost first.

 The day Maureen passed, 10.21.2014, I was suddenly thrust out to sea.
 No longer a co-survivor but a survivor of a different kind.
 Adrift.
 Alone.
 But not.
 A father of three.
 15, 13, and 11.
 Taylor, Kyla, and Katelyn.
 We were sailing together.
 Trying to find our way.
 As I wrote in 2016, I was on an uncharted trail.
 I did not know my destination.
 I still don’t really.
 None of us do.
 With cancer or without.
 However, as I entered this coffee shop at 14th and Folsom, everything started to become clearer.
-The barista let me know that yes they do have a plug, at an emergency table in back by the roaster.
+The barista let me know that yes they do have a plug, at an emergency table in back, by the roaster.
 And, then, Kinani, the shop owner, shared with me why there aren’t plugs or wi-fi in San Francisco.
 You see there is a big freelance community out in the city by the bay.
 For all the big tech, there are a lot of individuals.
-That, when they find plugs, become “dwellers.”
+That, when they find plugs, or wi-fi, become “dwellers.”